A Matter of Time (Laufey album)

 A Matter of Time is the third studio album by Icelandic singer-songwriter Laufey.
 It was released on 22 August 2025, through Vingolf Recordings and AWAL.
 Ahead of the album's release, four singles were issued: "Silver Lining", "Tough Luck", "Lover Girl" and "Snow White".
+The album was met with acclaim from music critics, and won Best Traditional Pop Vocal Album at the 68th Annual Grammy Awards.

-The album represents a shift from her earlier focus on jazz preservation toward exploring a more vulnerable and emotionally expressive side.
+A Matter of Time represents a shift from her earlier focus on jazz preservation toward exploring a more vulnerable and emotionally expressive side.
 Laufey collaborated with longtime producer Spencer Stewart and Aaron Dessner of the National to develop a sound that balances emotional depth with broader musical influences.
-Thematically, the album addresses topics such as friendship breakups, apprehension about love, and personal introspection.
+Thematically, the album addresses topics such as friendship break-ups, apprehension about love, and personal introspection.
 Laufey described the project as an opportunity to explore more complex and imperfect aspects of herself.
+A reissue of the album, titled A Matter of Time: The Final Hour, was released on 10 April 2026.

-Background and concept
+Background

-Laufey released her second album, Bewitched (2023), along with its companion expanded version, Bewitched: The Goddess Edition in 2024.
-Both received critical and commercial acclaim and further established her distinctive blend of jazz, classical, and pop sensibilities.
-Following the album, anticipation grew for her next project.
-On 15 May 2025, she announced her third studio album, A Matter of Time, scheduled for release on 22 August 2025.
-Earlier that year, Laufey was featured as a performer at the 2025 Times Women of the Year Gala in Los Angeles, an event honoring women around the world who advocate for equality and justice.
-Introduced by two-time Olympian and gold medalist Jordan Chiles, Laufey closed the evening with a performance that celebrated themes of resilience, hope, and courage.
-In addition, she was honored at the annual Gold House Gala.
-Sharing the stage with both established and rising stars, Laufey received the Billboard Gold Music honor and performed an acoustic set of her single "Silver Lining."
-Reflecting on the event, she expressed feeling uniquely supported and celebrated by her peers following her Grammy win for Bewitched.
+In 2023, Laufey released her second studio album, Bewitched, along with its companion expanded version, Bewitched: The Goddess Edition (2024).
+Both received critical and commercial acclaim, further establishing her distinctive blend of jazz, classical, and pop sensibilities.

+On 15 May 2025, Laufey announced her third studio album, A Matter of Time, scheduled for release on 22 August 2025.
+Earlier that year, she was featured as a performer at the 2025 Times Women of the Year Gala in Los Angeles, an event honouring women around the world who advocate for equality and justice.
+Introduced by two-time Olympian and gold medalist Jordan Chiles, she closed the evening with a performance that celebrated themes of resilience, hope, and courage.
+She was also honoured at the annual Gold House Gala, received the Billboard Gold Music honour, and performed an acoustic set of her single "Silver Lining".